MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/rehost-ims-raincode-imsql-content.md

    1. Mainframe IMS data files are copied to Azure Blob Storage via SFTP.
    1. Mainframe JCL is used to run a custom Java solution that moves data between the mainframe system and SFTP Azure Blob Storage.
 1. By using the DBD file, IMSql creates the target DB and tables, with necessary referential integrity.
-1. After data objects are created, IMSql loads the data to the corresponding table in a sequential order.
+1. After data objects are created, IMSql loads the data to the corresponding table in sequential order.
-1. All migrated IMS data is hosted in SQL Managed Instance.
+1. All migrated IMS data is hosted in Azure SQL Managed Instance.
 1. The application database consists of the raw segment data for processing IMS online and batch processing.
 1. The IMS read/write views consist of segment data that's expanded based on the copybook layout.